openhoat/vagrant-puppet-http-client-cert-sample/README.md

     $ cd vagrant-puppet-http-client-cert-sample
     $ vagrant up
-    $ ./bin/test-https
+    $ ./bin/run-tests

-Should return a sample hello web page from the SSL apache server.
+Should connect to the server with http and https and check status code 200.

     $ vagrant halt